 - Cleaning of domestic water storage containers regularly

-- Using insecticides to water storage outdoor containers/ pots or wetland areas
+- Using insecticides for water storage in outdoor containers/ pots or wetland areas

 - Use mosquito net, lattice doors & windows, repellents and other possible safety measures

 - Avoid skin exposure to mosquitoes by wearing proper clothes.

 - Educate the community to keep their surroundings clean.

 - Regular fogging in residential and commercial premises to kill the mosquitoes.